 The Hudson Valley and the Catskills are known for their natural beauty, and we rely on the natural resources of these regions for both personal use and industry.
 I want to ensure that our environmental policies and regulations protect the Hudson Valley and the Catskills for the boaters, hunters, fishers, hikers, and sightseers who enjoy our river, our mountains, and our forests year-round – as well as the merchants who rely on servicing these pastimes for their livelihoods.
 Faso’s decision to overturn the Stream Protection Rule and jeopardize our water quality is an example of exactly what our political leaders should not be doing.
 With the importance of tourism to our local businesses, policies like these not only undermine the quality of our environment, but also endanger the health of our economy.
 I will work to protect the Hudson River from proposals such as the recent plan to establish new anchorages for oil tankers near communities like Kingston.
 I will also fight to ensure that communities like Hoosick Falls never face a water crisis like the one they’ve faced over the past few years, and that no residents of the Hudson Valley or the Catskills are exposed to contaminated water.
 Finally, I do not believe that job creation and environmental conservation need to be in conflict.
 Clean energy is one of the fastest growing sectors of our economy, and I will do everything I can to encourage the growth of clean energy jobs in the Hudson Valley and the Catskills.

 Congressman John Faso has spent his time in Washington D.C. working to take health insurance away from millions of Americans for no reason other than to create a huge tax giveaway to the wealthiest one percent.
-Faso’s plan hurts people with pre-existing conditions.
-He will tell you pre-existing conditions are still covered, but his plan lets insurance companies force people with pre-existing conditions into totally unaffordable plans called high-risk pools, and the truth is that no plan is truly “accessible” if it’s not affordable.
-Furthermore, Faso’s plan cruelly strips Medicaid away from thousands of the most vulnerable families, and slashes funding for women’s health organizations like Planned Parenthood, despite his promises that he would not do so.
+Faso supported every healthcare bill proposed by the Republicans in Congress in 2017, despite the fact they would hurt people with pre-existing conditions by making insurance unaffordable, strip Medicaid away from America’s most vulnerable families, send healthcare money from New York to other states, and leave tens of millions of Americans without health insurance.
+Furthermore, Faso supported slashing funding for women’s health organizations like Planned Parenthood, despite his promises that he would not do so.

 I understand that access to healthcare means nothing if no one can actually afford to pay for it, and that our small businesses have struggled to meet the health insurance needs of their employees.
-I will fight for a healthcare system that addresses rising premiums and deductibles, protects people with pre-existing conditions, and provides real coverage to everyone.
-I will also work to eliminate regulations that protect the pharmaceutical companies at the expense of the health of everyday Americans, and will work to give Medicare the power to negotiate drug prices.
+I will fight for guaranteed affordable and quality healthcare for everyone.
+While all paths to improving our health care system must be considered, I believe the most viable and prudent path forward is to give all Americans the choice to buy into Medicare or Medicaid.
+This would allow individuals to retain their private coverage, while creating enough competition in the health insurance marketplaces to address rising premiums and deductibles, and provide real coverage to everyone.
+I will also work to eliminate laws and regulations that protect the pharmaceutical companies at the expense of the health of everyday Americans, and will work to give Medicare the power to negotiate drug prices.

 I support women’s rights to make their own health care decisions.
 Unlike Congressman John Faso, who has called Roe v.
 Wade a “black mark upon this country,” and voted for a health care bill that defunded Planned Parenthood, I will fight to defend women’s rights from an assault by the current President and Republican-led Congress.